-When it comes to social media, you’re probably killing it with multiple campaigns, across many different networks, right?
+When it comes to social media marketing, you’re probably killing it with multiple campaigns, across many different social networks, right?

 That’s why you’re great at your job.